Biodiversity

 SBTs

-will be aligned with the Convention on Biological Diversity’s Post-2020 Framework and will be designed to support the Sustainable Development Goals (SDGs)
+are aligned with the Convention on Biological Diversity’s Post-2020 Framework and are designed to support the Sustainable Development Goals (SDGs)

-Biodiversity Hub members have contributed their expertise to Biodiversity metrics to be used in the target setting process (in prioritization for Step 2 and for the Step 3 methods for land).
-They have also contributed to the development and writing of the Step 1 and 2 guidance, which gives companies an understanding of their impacts on biodiversity.
+Prior to this, Biodiversity Hub members contributed their expertise to Biodiversity metrics to be used in the target setting process (in prioritization for Step 2 and for the Step 3 methods for land).
+They also contributed to the development and writing of the Step 1 and 2 guidance, which gives companies an understanding of their impacts on biodiversity.

 Further technical developments for SBTN are ongoing.